Virginia Literacy Act Implementation - Community Corner

 - CCPS Advisory Team Meetings: Literacy updates on the core ELA program implementation and supportive materials for families (Superintendent Advisory Teams, Parents, Pastors, Advisory Committee for Exceptional Education (ACEE), Gifted)

-- School leadership and building reading specialists will work with parents as partners in the development of student reading plans for those students in the high risk band according to the VALLSS.
+- Based on the VALLSS outcomes, school leadership and building reading specialists will collaborate with parents and families as partners in developing student reading plans for students in the high-risk band.

 - CCPS website: Virginia Literacy Act Implementation Updates – Community Corner